-Yummy was not the word in mind when I first heard about eating rotten shark in Iceland called hakarl.
+Yummy was not the word in my mind when I first heard about eating the traditional Icelandic snack of rotten shark called hakarl.

 Indeed the thought made my stomach squirm, especially having heard descriptions from people who had eaten it.